Chestnut Ridge Natural Area Preserve

-Chestnut Ridge Natural Area Preserve is a Natural Area Preserve located in Giles County, Virginia.
+Chestnut Ridge Natural Area Preserve is a Natural Area Preserve located in Giles and Bland counties, Virginia.
 A 1596 acre tract of old-growth forest, it is dominated by northern red oak and chestnut oak.
 The extent of unbroken forest on the property is unusual for southwestern Virginia; many of the trees, including cucumber magnolia and American basswood, are between three and four hundred years old.

-Chestnut Ridge Natural Area Preserve is privately owned, although it is monitored by the Virginia Department of Conservation and Recreation.
-Prior arrangements with the 500-Year Forest Foundation is required prior to any visitation.
+The preserve was privately owned from its establishment in 2006 until 2020, when the Virginia Department of Conservation and Recreation purchased the property.

+In May 2023, the preserve expanded by 775 acres to its current size, adding 1.5 miles of riparian forest along Dry Fork, a stream that contains native trout.